AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 The settings are applied directly after changing the control.
 Sometimes (e.g., when using IMAQ frame grabbers at very high frame rates) applying settings might take several seconds, which makes this default behavior annoying.
 In this cases, one can uncheck ``Apply automatically`` checkbox, so the setting will apply only on pressing ``Apply`` button.

 Most parameters have an indicator next to the control, which shows the current parameter state.
 The state might be different from the entered control value, either when the parameter has not been applied, or if the entered value is out of range, and has to be coerced to the nearest valid value.
-For example while entering exposure value of 0 is allowed, it is never set exactly to zero, but rather to the lowest possible values given all other parameters.
+For example while entering exposure value of 0 is allowed, it is never set exactly to zero, but rather to the lowest possible value given all other parameters.

 The settings and their exact behavior vary a bit between different cameras.
 Below are the most common:

 - ``Exposure``: exposure time (in ms)
 - ``Frame period``: frame period (in ms).
 Ultimately determines the camera frame rate (as shown in the status table)
 - ``ROI``: region of interest and binning of the camera. ``X`` coordinate is horizontal from the left, ``Y`` coordinate is vertical from the top.
 For example, to get the bottom half of the 512x512 sensor, one needs to enter ``Xmin=0, Xmax=512, Ymin=256, Ymax=512``.
-The coordinates are given in raw camera pixels, i.e., full ROI for 2048x2048 sensor with 4x binning corresponds to ``Xmax=Ymax=2048``.
+The coordinates are given in raw (un-binned) camera pixels, i.e., full ROI for 2048x2048 sensor with 4x binning corresponds to ``Xmax=Ymax=2048``.
 Depending on the camera, binning can be independent for two axes, the same for two axes, applied to only one axis, or completely disabled.
 Hence, one or both of the ``Bin`` controls can be disabled.

+  ``Select in image`` button below tje ROI controls on the left lets you select the ROI in the image display by dragging the mouse to select a rectangular region.
+Note that it only works in ``Standard`` display and not, e.g., in ``Filter`` display. ``Maximize`` button sets the ROI to the full frame, while preserving the binning.

-  The two checkboxes, ``Show selected ROI`` and ``Show full frame``, control two rectangles in the main image view, which show, correspondingly, the currently entered (but not applied) ROI and the whole camera sensor.
+  The two checkboxes, ``Show selected ROI`` and ``Show full frame``, display two rectangles in the main image view which show, correspondingly, the currently entered (but not applied) ROI and the whole camera sensor. ``Show full frame`` in combination with ``Select by image`` makes it especially convenient to select ROI relative to the full camera frame.

   In the bottom of ROI controls are two indicators.
 The first, ``ROI``, shows the actually applied ROI parameters in raw (i.e., un-binned) camera pixels.
 These can be different from the specified, as cameras often have restrictions on the minimal and maximal size, or the ROI position.
 The second indicator, ``Image size``, shows the resulting image size, taking binning into account.